TritonDataCenter/manta-munistats/README.md

 The job which generates that report is driven by jobs/arrivals.json and specifically the jobs/generate_arrivals.sh script.
 The output of that job is a single key (per line, per day) which is the transcript of train arrivals.
+Those files are stored in /bpijewski/stor/munistats/sf-muni/arrivals.

 Next, all the transcripts for a given line are fed into the next phase, which calculates the total duration for each trip between two stations.
 The output